retroelec/T-HMI-C64/README.md

   sudo usermod -a -G dialout your-username
   (you have to logout and login again to get the group get active) *and* you may have to change the access rights:
   sudo chmod 666 /dev/ttyACM0
-- Optional: You *can* install the required Arduino core and libraries using the following command in the directory T-HMI-C64 (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
+- You must install the required Arduino core and libraries using the following command in the directory T-HMI-C64 (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
   make install

 ### Compile code (optional)

+You first have to install the environment (see previous chapter).
-First adapt the file Makefile and choose
+You then adapt the Makefile and choose

 - the board you want the code to be compiled for (adapt variable BOARD)
 - the keyboard type: Android BLE keyboard, web keyboard (adapt variable KEYBOARD)